-With the Word, we need the Spirit.
+Along with the Word, we need the Spirit.
 Welcome the Holy Spirit in full measure.
 Pray in the Spirit i.e. in tongues for extended hours.
 Ask stronger saints to pray for you.
 James 4:5-6 reveals, “The Spirit Whom He has caused to dwell in us yearns over us – and He yearns for the Spirit [to be welcome] with a jealous love.
 But He gives us more and more grace [power of the Holy Spirit, to meet this evil tendency and all others fully].”
 After all, the Holy Spirit is the producer of humility, lowliness, and meekness or the grace to wear the Lord’s yoke – these are of His fruit.
 Too, God is our source of love.
 And the pursuit of agape love will deny envy, jealousy, vainglory, conceit, and pride a place in us.
 So 1 Corinthians 13:4-5 prescribes.
+“Charity vaunteth not itself, is not puffed up,” the King James says.
 At the point of testing, draw upon the Spirit inside.
-Pray: “Lord, Your love for brother Ed or sister Ellen.”
-“Lord, You be humility in me.”
+Pray: “Lord, Your love for brother John Doe or sister Jane Doe.”
+Pray: “Lord, You be humility in me.”

 In and around people, especially around the Body of Christ, 1 Peter 5:5 is mandatory: “Clothe (apron) yourselves, all of you, with humility [as the garb of a servant, so that its covering cannot possibly be stripped from you, with freedom from pride and arrogance] toward one another.”
-Wear a servant’s garb by praying for the needs of others, and watch any inflated emotion, caused by an inordinate focus on yourself, go down low.
+Wear a servant’s garb by praying for the needs of others, and watch any inflated emotion, caused by an inordinate focus on yourself, subside.
 Continuously confess aloud Philippians 2:3, “I consider others (name them) more excellent – more highly than myself.”
-I encourage: keep at this confession until it is grafted into your soul.
+I encourage: keep at this confession until it marks your heart and is grafted into your soul.
 Verse 4 explains how to obey verse 3: Regard the virtues of others.
 Look to their interests above your own.

 Also in Body and family and civic life, bear in mind Jesus’ teaching from Luke 14:7-10 – a lesson in humility.
 “Then he gave a little word of advice to the guests when he noticed how they were choosing the best seats.
 When you are invited to a wedding reception, don’t sit down in the best seat.
 It might happen that a more distinguished man than you has also been invited.
 Then your host might say, ‘I am afraid you must give up your seat for this man.’
 And then, with considerable embarrassment, you will have to sit in the humblest place.
 No, when you are invited, go and take your seat in an inconspicuous place, so that when your host comes in he may say to you, ‘Come on, my dear fellow, we have a much better seat than this for you.’
 That is the way to be important in the eyes of all your fellow-guests!
 For everyone who makes himself important will become insignificant, while the man who makes himself insignificant will find himself important.”
 Direct yourself at all times to go low.
 The Apostle Paul considered himself last in the triumphal procession.
 [See 1 Corinthians 4:9.]